 How My Smartphone Ruined my Travel Experience

-Not using my iPhone abroad improved the way I travel and reconnected me with the real world
+Not using my Smartphone abroad improved the way I travel and reconnected me with the real world

 By Sarah Eddy

-Going around without a working cell phone can make you feel like the only lucid person in a world of zombies.
+Going around without a working smartphone can make you feel like the only lucid person in a world of zombies.
 On an underground train, where I first found myself phoneless, everyone is either absorbed in a screen or talking to a friend.

 The Familiar Weight